Putting Coronavirus in Context: Faculty Play an Important Role in Educating the Public on Emerging Disease

 January 29, 2020 / by Michelle Thompson

 Want to Better Understand the Coronavirus?
-Just Ask an Epidemiologist.
+Just Ask an our Faculty.

 A search for the term coronavirus reveals more than 500 million results from a wide range of sources, making it difficult for most people to interpret, understand, and take practical, useful steps.
 No one is an expert on the new coronavirus yet -- it is too new -- but experts in how infectious diseases spread, such as epidemiologists, are vital sources for helping educate the public with facts on the coronavirus disease, how agencies are responding to the current outbreak, and lessons learned from previous infectious disease events.
 While putting the current risk of contracting coronavirus in perspective, experts can also provide simple preventive tips for staying healthy.